BradleyA/git-TEST-commit-automation/hooks/README.md

 - Loop through committed files found in \<REPOSITORY>/hooks/**COMMIT_FILE_LIST**
 - if COMMIT_FILE has a '\<REPOSITORY>/\<PATH>/TEST/\<COMMIT_FILE>/' directory run FVT-setup.sh and/or SA-setup.sh
 - Loop through and run \<REPOSITORY>/\<PATH>/TEST/\<COMMIT_FILE>/SA-<TEST_CASE> and/or FVT-<TEST_CASE>
-- Report output as **PASS** or **FAIL** or **ERROR**, some methed will notify someone of the results. (not sure which method is going to work for me and you? . . . stdout, logs-scrape, tables, email, twitter, slack, tall a friand, etc.)
+- Report output as **PASS** or **FAIL** or **ERROR**, through stdout . . . some methed will notify someone of the results. (not sure which method is going to work for me and you?
+      . . . stdout, logs-scrape, tables, email, twitter, slack, tall a friand, etc.)

 **git-TEST-cases.sh** - search from top of repository to list TEST directory test cases and manage test cases

 **setup-git-TEST-cases.sh** - setup git TEST cases in current repository